V4Fire/Client/src/core/component/meta/README.md

 ### createMeta

-Creates a meta object for the specified component and returns it.
+Creates a metaobject for the specified component and returns it.

 ### forkMeta

-Creates a new meta object based on the specified.
+Creates a new metaobject based on the specified.

 ### inheritMeta

-Inherits the specified meta object from other one.
+Inherits the specified metaobject from other one.
 The function modifies the original object and returns it.

 ### fillMeta

-Fills the passed meta object with methods and properties from the specified component class constructor.
+Fills the passed metaobject with methods and properties from the specified component class constructor.

 ### addMethodsToMeta

-Iterates over a prototype of the passed component constructor and adds methods/accessors to the specified meta object.
+Iterates over a prototype of the passed component constructor and adds methods/accessors to the specified metaobject.

 ### attachTemplatesToMeta

-Attaches templates to the specified meta object.
+Attaches templates to the specified metaobject.